yaroslaff/hashget/README.md

 ## Advanced

 ### Heuristics
-Heuristics is small plugins (installed when you did `pip3 install hashget[plugins]`, or can be installed separately) which can auto-detect some non-indexed files which could be indexed.
+Heuristics are small plugins (installed when you did `pip3 install hashget[plugins]`, or can be installed separately) which can auto-detect some non-indexed files which could be indexed.

 Now, lets add some files to our test machine: